pierre-fromager/geoliteip/README.md

 ### Integration

 To play with GeoLiteIp from your own projects, adjust your composer.json as below.
+For information '...' is just a continuity symbol, pls do not copy as it.

 * Add as below the required packages
 ``` json